 - Your eye of the needle: Do you worry over bottlenecks?

 - Is your WORK interfering with your JOB?

 Category Archives: The liquidity event and beyond

-We come to the end of this cycle of insights with a thought about how you might view your successful exit from the company you have spent so much effort to build.
-You’ve worked hard for years to reach the … Continue reading
+How might you view your successful exit from the company you have spent so much effort to build?
+You’ve worked hard for years to reach the payoff, and the money sure looks good as you contemplate the wire transfer to … Continue reading

-Sometimes the end game or sale of the company is not a happy event for the early investors, including the entrepreneur or the founders.
-Especially when outside investors, venture capitalists or angels have put in substantial money, and the sales … Continue reading
+First, the marginal exit event: Sometimes the end game or sale of the company is not a happy event for the early investors, including the entrepreneur or the founders.
+Especially when outside investors, venture capitalists or angels have put in … Continue reading

-In my life as an early stage investor, I’ve been closely involved with so many businesses, there were bound to be numerous stories of failures, hopefully from which to learn lessons for all of us as we go forward.
-Several … Continue reading
+In my life as an early-stage investor, I’ve been closely involved with so many businesses, there were bound to be numerous stories of actual and near failures, hopefully from which to learn lessons for all of us as we go … Continue reading